HOW AMERICA GATHERS · THANKSGIVING

 A Bird Inside a Bird Inside a Bird

-A turkey lowered into a vat of oil in the driveway — or three birds deboned and nested into one — because a people who were handed the swamp decided the only honest answer to a hard life was more.
+A turkey lowered into a vat of oil in the driveway, or three birds deboned and nested into one, because a people who were handed the swamp decided the only honest answer to a hard life was more.

 The Bird — deep-fried turkey, or turduckenThe Method — the driveway fryer; the boucherieThe Dressing — rice, not breadThe Gathering — the outdoor cook, the whole yard

 If New England's Thanksgiving is a religion of restraint, Louisiana's is a celebration of more.
 You can see it in the driveway, where a turkey is being lowered on a hook into a vat of peanut oil at a rolling boil, a ring of men standing back at a respectful and slightly nervous distance, a beer in every hand.
-And you can see it on the table, where the centerpiece might be a turducken — a chicken tucked inside a duck tucked inside a turkey, every bird deboned, seasoned dressing packed between the layers, the whole impossible thing roasted until a single slice gives you all three at once.
+You can see it on the table, where the centerpiece might be a turducken: a chicken tucked inside a duck tucked inside a turkey, every bird deboned, seasoned dressing packed between the layers, the whole impossible thing roasted until a single slice gives you all three at once.

 Exiles in a swamp